 I spent the night at Cobá in order to visit the Mayan ruins early next morning, then hired a bike to visit several cenotes in the afternoon.
 I stayed at the basic but reasonable Hotel Sac-bé in Cobá, or you can join a day tour to Coba which usually also include visits to the cenotes.

 Foodie Experiences for Solo Travellers in Tulum

 I love food, and a great way to meet people when you’re travelling alone is to bond over a shared love of food!
-Learning to cook authentic Mexican food at a cooking class is an educational, fun and delicious!
+Learning to cook authentic Mexican food at a cooking class is educational, fun and delicious!
 Riviera Kitchen is one of the popular cooking classes in Tulum and it gets great reviews.